Home | Browse Topics | Community life | Neighbourhood life | Begging, busking and sleeping rough

 Here’s some information about begging rules in some of the main centres:

-• Auckland Council has a Public Safety and Nuisance Bylaw (2013) that bans any begging that’s done in a way “that may intimidate or cause a nuisance to any person” (clause 6(1)(f)).
+• Auckland Council has a Public Safety and Nuisance Bylaw (2013) that bans any begging that’s done in a way “that may distress, intimidate or harm any other person in their use or enjoyment” of a public place (clause 6(1)).

 • Hamilton City Council has a Safety in Public Places Bylaw (2020) that bans “nuisance behaviour,” which includes begging “that is likely to cause harassment, alarm or distress to any reasonable person, or causes an unreasonable interference with the peace, comfort or convenience of any person” (clauses 3, 5).